 Bubbles Every kid loves bubbles.
 Get a bubble maker machine or get the older kids to blow the bubbles with wands.
 Superfun!

 Sensory Activities Create sensory bags or boxes with things like rice, leaves, small pebbles, sand, cotton balls pasta and lots more.
-Click here to see 50 activities for 1-year-olds.
+Click here to see.

 Dance party This one is simple, just put on some lilting music (think kiddie songs and rhymes) and let the little ones have a blast.